 At the completion of the degree program, should the SJSU cumulative GPA fall below 3.0 at the same time that the candidacy GPA is above 3.0, the student's academic standing will reflect the former only.
 In this unusual circumstance, the student or program must make the Associate Dean of Graduate Studies aware of this discrepancy.

-Each Winter, Spring, Summer, and Fall term while on probation, the student must achieve a 3.0 GPA in the semester's work to avoid academic disqualification.
-At least one graded course must be taken each Spring and Fall semester, but not Winter or Summer term, while on probation to avoid disqualification.
+Each Winter, Spring, Summer and Fall term while on probation, the student must achieve a 3.0 GPA in the semester's work to avoid academic disqualification.
+To avoid disqualification, at least one graded course must be taken each Spring and Fall semester, while on probation.
 The student remains on continued probation as long as each individual term's work is equal to or above the 3.0 threshold but the overall GPA is still below 3.0.
-Probation is cleared if the SJSU cumulative GPA rises to 3.0 or better in any subsequent Winter, Spring, Summer, or Fall term.
+Probation is cleared when the SJSU cumulative GPA rises to 3.0 or better in any subsequent Winter, Spring, Summer or Fall term.

 Graduate students are eligible to repeat courses with letter grades lower than "B" or with grades of "NC," "WU," or "IC" up to a total of 9 units, no matter how many units there are in the individual degree program.
 Exceptions may be made by the Associate Dean of Graduate Studies in this course repetition limit with respect to high unit clinical or field courses, as long as the exceptions do not violate probation and disqualification policies established in the major (see sections on Probation - Administrative - Graduate and Disqualification - Administrative - Graduate).
 Repeated and elective courses may not be taken through Open University.
 Elective classes already taken in the degree program may be added to the candidacy form by means of the Request for Course Substitution in Graduate Degree form.
 However, the two courses will be grade averaged, as courses, once graded, cannot be removed from the candidacy form.
 The total allowable units that can be added as either repeated classes or substituted electives can be no greater than 30% of the total number of units for the individual degree for the entire graduate career.
 To clarify, in a 30-unit degree program, a student may add electives or repeat classes only up to a total of 9 units.